cysouw/diathesis/text/c06_prepositions.md

 The verb *belassen bei* 'to rest a matter with' [@next] appears to have an obligatorily empty accusative pronoun *es*.
 Such non-phoric pronouns *es* mostly appears as a fall-back mechanism for missing subjects (see [@sec:intro-es]).
 However, with this verb it is used for a missing object.
 It does not seem to be possible to use any phoric object with this verb.

 ::: ex
-- Die Polizistin belässt es bei einer Warnung.
+- Die Polizistin belässt es bei einer Verwarnung.
-- Die Polizistin belässt es dabei, mich zu warnen.
+- Die Polizistin belässt es dabei, mich zu verwarnen.
 :::

 **Attested Verbs**